Enregistré comme favori 684 fois

-I can teach chain sawing, vermiculture (there are two small bins in the crawlspace), making biochar, residential energy efficiency, small engine repair, knot tying and kayaking on mild rivers.
-Vermicompost and biochar are the best soil amendments.
+I can teach vermiculture, making biochar, residential energy efficiency, small engine repair, knot tying and kayaking on mild rivers.
+Vermicompost and biochar are among the best soil amendments.
 I'm also very familiar with raising black soldier fly larvae for chicken, hog and fish feed.

 I make the biochar by burning scrap wood from our land clearing and cabin building in an oxygen controlled environment - it is carbon negative and does extremely little to pollute the air.
 It enhances the soil and doesn't need to be replaced for hundreds of years.
 Meanwhile it sequesters carbon in the ground.
 We'll heat our hot tub with a biochar kiln some day but meanwhile trending the fires is an enjoyable way to spend the evening.

-We're looking for help landscaping, clearing brush, splitting firewood, putting in drainage lines, cutting and moving tree limbs and collecting rocks for a patio.
+We're looking for help landscaping, repair of our gravel road, clearing brush, splitting firewood, trail building, putting in drainage lines, cutting and moving tree limbs.
 Other interesting projects include installing a wood-fired, spring fed, hot tub down by the river, burning brush to make biochar and prepping land for a wildflower meadow.
 Most land clearing will be with a gas-powered brush cutter/weed eater.
-There will be some cutting downed trees and splitting fire wood.
+There will be some cutting downed trees.

-The new cabin has 2 bedrooms and a sleeping loft but will be unavailable to guests until things change with the pandemic.
+The new cabin has 2 bedrooms and a sleeping loft.
 We also have a futon bed on the spacious porch where we can hear the river.
 It has an outdoor shower under the porch.

 Tent camping is available down by the river.
 Camping there would be quite lovely.